kelvinsjk/kelvin-ai-blog/src/content/posts/5-hdb-first-explorations.md

 But after this fine-tuning, going back to another round of "random descent" brought us to a final loss of ~17,500.
 Interestingly, this is lower than the root mean square error provided by the Google Sheets.
 I checked it manually with the weights provided by this model and that is indeed true, but at an improvement of ~0.8%, nothing too drastic that justifies any further investigation.
+That said, we did take quite a lot of iterations and just that bit of manual fine tuning before getting to the results.
-It's the non-linear nature of machine learning that I think will be more interesting to explore!
+And after all, it's the non-linear nature of machine learning that I think will be more interesting to explore!

 ## The cover image